-- You have less data to migrate and you can start creating records in NetSuite earlier.
+- You have less data to migrate and can start creating NetSuite records earlier.

-- You have fewer business processes in place that will need to be altered during a transition.
+- You have fewer business processes that will be affected by the transition.

-- If you move at a later stage, after you’ve fully outgrown more basic systems, the implementation will be much larger, more expensive, and take longer to complete.
+- If you transition at a later stage, after you’ve fully outgrown more basic systems, the implementation will be much larger, more expensive, and take longer to complete.

 2. Taking shortcuts

-Shortcuts might seem like an attractive option for completing the implementation by a certain time, but this can mean trouble down the road.
-Bypassing certain steps can mean that there isn’t a lot of segregation of duties, e.g. everyone on the team has administration access, which is usually a recipe for disaster (users can create/delete any transactions they want) and there are no approvals or review controls which might lead to inaccuracies and errors.
+Shortcuts might seem attractive for completing the implementation by a certain time, but this can mean trouble down the road.
+Bypassing certain steps can mean that there isn’t a lot of segregation of duties, e.g., everyone on the team has administration access, which is usually a recipe for disaster (users can create/delete any transactions they want) and you're lacking approvals or review controls which might lead to inaccuracies and errors.
 These missteps can also create significant challenges when preparing for an audit.

 “When companies that have taken shortcuts come to us, one of the biggest things we start with is taking a look under the hood and ensuring that all of the proper settings are in place and turning off features that they’re just not using,” says Colman Edwards, Director of Technology, Countsy.

-By implementing carefully in phases—starting with financials, working on additions, completing the AR setup, and processing everything you have—you’ll ensure that nothing is missed along the way.
+By implementing carefully in phases—starting with financials, working on additions, completing the AR setup, and processing everything you have—you’ll ensure nothing is missed.

 3. Not using tools with direct integration

 If a company isn’t using tools that directly integrate with NetSuite for the switch, they’re setting themselves up for a headache.
-Using a regular corporate card, sans automation, means that there could be the possibility of going through multiple steps (pulling transactions, building out and coding them in a workbook, and importing them), and subsequently realizing that the memos or proper supports weren’t included .
-This will then require the user to delete everything and reimport from the start.
-Using an automated tool with direct integrations, like Ramp, means you’ll reduce the likelihood of errors.
-Ramp has a direct integration with NetSuite across different offerings such as cards and Bill Pay, and can facilitate controls related to approvals and categorization of expenses.
+Using a regular corporate card, sans automation, means there could be the possibility of going through multiple steps (pulling transactions, building out and coding them in a workbook, and importing them) and subsequently realizing that the memos or proper supports weren’t included.
+Your team member is then required to delete everything and reimport from the start.
+Using an automated tool with direct integrations, like Ramp, reduces the likelihood of errors.
+Ramp has a direct integration with NetSuite across different offerings, such as cards and accounts payable, and can facilitate controls related to approvals and categorization of expenses.

 4. Not establishing internal approval levels

-The organization’s leaders, from an internal readiness and change management perspective, need to understand that it’s not just your department that’s going to be affected.
-It will be departments across the board, e.g. finance, operations, procurement, etc. By simply siloing and focusing on your own department, you’ll potentially create systems that aren’t good for the organization as a whole.
+From an internal readiness and change management perspective, your organization's leaders need to understand that the migration will affect not just the finance department.
+Departments across the board, e.g., finance, operations, procurement, etc., will also be impacted.
+By simply siloing and focusing on your own department, you’ll potentially create systems that aren’t good for the organization as a whole.